Venus and Cupid with a Honeycomb: Description and style

 The setting of the painting invokes both Arcadia due to the nudity of the characters and the early 1500s due to the Northern Renaissance-style hat, hairstyle, and necklace.
 It deals with the universal and eternal theme of love and pain.
 The moralizing explanation is made explicit by the distich.
 The moralist Chelidonius emphasizes that voluptas (short-lived 'pleasures' or 'delights') are accompanied by pain; the reference is to promiscuity.
 The painting is regarded as an allegory of the pleasures and pains of love, as well as a possible warning of the risks of venereal disease, which was widespread among the soldiers of the continent's wars.
 The denunciation of casual relationships and of the most diffuse diseases, such as syphilis, is evident from the representation made of Venus.
 The meaning behind this picture is described in a moral couplet by Chelidonius, situated in the upper right corner of the painting.

 Execution date

 The painting was most likely completed in 1531, as was indicated by an inscription that was once visible on the tree trunk, bearing the initials and the date of creation in the center of the composition.
-This inscription was later interpreted by Della Pergola in 1959 and Herrmann Fiore in 2010 as being part of a symbol of a winged snake.
+This inscription was later interpreted by Paola Della Pergola in 1959 and Kristina Herrmann Fiore in 2010 as being part of a symbol of a winged snake.
 There is still a legible inscription of initials on the trunk in the center of the composition.